Wind Power, PV Collection, Passive Solar Design, Geothermal HVAC, etc.

 SES assesses the performance of systems by inspection and engineering judgment, measuring system loads, analyzing historical data and observing patterns of usage by occupants and owners.
 Setback procedures, time of day optimizations and equipment usage are all studied to ensure appropriate energy efficient policies are in place.

 SES reviews policies, procedures and behaviors of the building owners, occupants and administrators.
-In many instances, this solves or resolves complaints and problems.
 In many instances, adjusting behavior provides significant savings without sacrificing comfort or performance.

 Green Technologies

-At the conclusion of an audit, SES can provide a presentation, a meeting for discussion, and/or a detailed report containing an analysis of current energy usage identifying the key areas of opportunity or concern, an extrapolation of energy costs into the future, an analysis of relevant building components and systems for energy improvements, and the processing of rebates and incentives.
+At the conclusion of an audit, SES provides a detailed report containing an analysis of current energy usage identifying the key areas of concern, an extrapolation of likely energy costs into the future, an analysis of relevant building components and systems for energy improvements, and the processing of rebates and incentives.
 This includes specific recommendations for reducing waste, increasing system efficiency and achieving LEED and Green Building goals.
 SES provides you with a plan to achieve significant financial savings, dramatic energy reduction and a healthier environment within your facility or community.

 Top of Page